Director and Founding President

 I enjoy volunteering my time with the Turner Syndrome Foundation.
 Applying myself is rewarding and keeps me in tune with current technologies.
 Coming here, I get the satisfaction of giving back to my communityand at the same time making new friends in a pleasant office environment.

-I am currently finishing my Masters degree in Physician Assistant Studies, a career path I chose with the aim of becoming a PA in OBGYN/Women’s Health.
+I recently finished my Masters degree in Physician Assistant Studies, a career path I chose with the aim of becoming a PA in OBGYN/Women’s Health.
 I have worked with extremely diverse communities in various hospitals across the tri-state area.
 My health care background and passion for advocacy provide me the opportunity to educate people on Turner Syndrome from a unique perspective.

 Dr. Komal Prem